neivv/tatti3/datspec.md

     * 0x19 Unit
         Unit that the upgrade affects.
     * 0x1a Value
         Parameter for the upgrade, depends on Effect type
+    * 0x1b Value 2
+        Parameter for the upgrade, depends on Effect type

 Techdata.dat: